Police-Data-Accessibility-Project/data-source-identification/Tests/database/README.md

 Additionally, you will need to install [PostgreSQL](https://www.postgresql.org/download/) for your operating system.
 This is necessary in order to run the `pg_dump` command which pulls the production database schema for development.

-## Environment Variable
+### Create Environment Variable

-Create a file named `setup.env` and fill it with the following values.
+Create a file named `setup.env` inside the `database` folder and fill it with the following values.
 Note that `your_username` and `your_password` are placeholders to be replaced with your own values.

 * DIGITAL_OCEAN_DB_USERNAME=your_username